-MAI Journal is an open access journal that publishes multidisciplinary peer-reviewed articles that critically analyse and address indigenous and Pacific issues in the context of Aotearoa New Zealand.
-MAI Journal publishes two issues per year, the first in May and the second in December.
+MAI Journal is an open access journal that publishes multidisciplinary peer-reviewed articles that critically analyse and address Indigenous and Pacific issues in the context of Aotearoa New Zealand.
+MAI Journal publishes three issues per year, April, August and December.
 MAI Journal is only published online.
-We aim to publish scholarly articles that substantively engage with intellectual indigenous scholarship.
+We aim to publish scholarly articles that substantively engage with intellectual Indigenous scholarship.

 Publication: open access online only